 As the US Non-Farm Payroll Report represents around 80% of the workers in the US, it is often used as a barometer of the US economy.
 Furthermore, employment and earnings ultimately affect the purchasing power of consumers which leads to retail sales.
 The bread and butter of an economy.

 The US government uses this information to guide their economic policies.
-Many analysts and traders keenly observe US Non-Farm Payroll developments for insights on future monetary policies.
+Therefore, many analysts and traders keenly observe the US Non-Farm Payroll developments for insights on future monetary policies.

+The US is a global economic power and it’s influence spreads across many financial markets.
+During the release of the US NFP, volatile moves of 100 or more pips within minutes have been known to happen.
+This is especially so if the data released is not as per expectations.
 Find below a 1 min chart of a currency pair taken on a US Non-Farm Payroll Report release day from the moment of release to an hour later.
+The volatility is notable.

-Readers who are subscribed to our premium analysis should refer to the US Non-Farm Payroll Analysis after each event to see how the major currency pairs fared against a better or worst than expected report.
-With the historical and colour shaded data, trends which can be leveraged upon such as a currency pair which mostly dips on worst than expected reports may be discovered.
+Readers who are subscribed to our premium analysis should refer to the US Non-Farm Payroll Analysis after each event.
+In this analysis, you can see how the major currency pairs fared against a better or worse than expected US NFP.
+While you may not discern immediate predictions, the historical color shaded data may reveal trends.
+These can be leveraged upon to gain insights to the sentiment and economic climate of a currency pair.

 Forex traders often fail due to the inability to appreciate the underlying sentiment and economic climate.
 By understanding what the US Non-Farm Payroll event is all about, you should be better equipped to make informed decisions.